microconfig/microconfig/README.md

 # Arbitrary template files
 Microconfig allows to keep configuration files for any libraries with their specific format and resolve placeholders inside them.
-For example your want to keep logback.xml (or some other descriptor for your log library) and reuse this file with resolved placeholders for all your services.
+For example you want to keep logback.xml (or some other descriptor for your log library) and reuse this file with resolved placeholders for all your services.

 Let's create this file:
 ```